Particle acceleration up to the synchrotron burn-off limit in relativistic magnetized turbulence: Discussion

-The broad distributions of acceleration rates and their powerlaw scaling, both clearly apparent in Fig.~\ref{fig:nudist}, are two striking and unexpected features of radiative relativistic turbulence.
+The broad distributions of acceleration rates and their power-law scaling, both clearly apparent in Fig.~\ref{fig:nudist}, are two striking and unexpected features of radiative relativistic turbulence.
 The fact that these distributions extend up to the Bohm limit for all Lorentz factors explains why some particles can reach energies well above the value $\gamma_D$ predicted by the mean of these distributions, in particular up the synchrotron burn-off limit $\gamma_{\rm rad}$.
-The powerlaw scaling with a uniform slope $s_\nu \simeq 2$ hints at a possible scale invariance of the underlying acceleration-rate distribution, which may account for the near-powerlaw tail of the particle energy spectrum.
-It also suggests that the observed extended acceleration-rate distribution is a generic feature that would hold in situations with hierarchy $\gamma_{\rm rad}:\gamma_{\rm D}:\gamma_{\rm th}$ larger than probed by our simulations.
+The power-law scaling with a uniform slope $s_\nu \simeq 2$ hints at a possible scale invariance of the underlying acceleration-rate distribution, which may account for the near-power-law tail of the particle energy spectrum.
+It also suggests that the observed extended acceleration rate distribution is a generic feature that would hold in situations with hierarchy $\gamma_{\rm rad}:\gamma_{\rm D}:\gamma_{\rm th}$ larger than probed by our simulations.

 The upper bound on $\nu_{\rm acc}$ imposed by the Bohm scaling is expressed in the laboratory frame.
 In the comoving frame of the turbulence, the process can be pictured as follows.
 First, recall that acceleration is exponential over time as long as the polarity of the force seen by the particle remains constant [Eq.~\eqref{eq:dyn_e}].
 However, this polarity changes sign as the particle gyrates around a field line, ultimately bounding the energization rate by the gyrofrequency associated with the Lorentz factor $\gamma_+$ reached at the end of this acceleration stage.
 In the examples examined in Sec.~\ref{sec:acc}, this change of polarity due to gyration marked the end of the main acceleration stage.
-In compressive modes, the gyration of the particle does not affect the sign of the force, yet the magnetic field strength grows at least as fast as the particle's Lorentz factor, see Eq.~(A21) of Ref.~\cite{2021PhRvD.104f3020L}.
+In compressive modes, the gyration of the particle does not affect the sign of the force, yet the magnetic-field strength grows at least as fast as the particle's Lorentz factor, see Eq.~(A21) of Ref.~\cite{2021PhRvD.104f3020L}.
 Consequently, synchrotron losses become rapidly prohibitive and limit the maximum Lorentz factor to values smaller than $\gamma_{\rm rad}$.